 - Feline leukemia (FeLV) is a disease that only affects cats — it cannot be transmitted to people, dogs, or other animals.
 FeLV is passed from one cat to another through saliva, blood, and to some extent, urine and feces.
 Kittens can contract the disease in utero or through an infected mother’s milk.
 The disease is often spread by apparently healthy cats, so even if a cat appears healthy, it may be infected and able to transmit the virus.
 The virus commonly causes anemia or lymphoma, but because it suppresses the immune system, it can also predispose cats to deadly infections.
 Yet, exposure to the feline leukemia virus doesn’t have to be a death sentence; about 70% of cats who encounter the virus are able to resist infection or eliminate the virus on their own.

-- Fecal testing screens your cat for various intestinal parasites such as Roundworms, Hookworms, Whipworms, Tapeworms, Coccida and Giardia.
-These parasites are contracted through fecal-oral ingestion by a number of ways including grooming, contaminated soil and contaminated water.
-Other ways they can be contracted is ingestion of rodents or fleas.
-Intestinal parasites can cause diarrhea, vomiting, lethargy, inappetance and weight loss.
+- Fecal testing screens your cat for various intestinal parasites such as Roundworms, Hookworms, Whipworms, Tapeworms, Coccidia, and Giardia.
+These parasites are contracted through fecal-oral ingestion in a number of ways including grooming, contaminated soil, and contaminated water.
+Another way they can be contracted is through the ingestion of rodents or fleas.
+Intestinal parasites can cause diarrhea, vomiting, lethargy, inappetence, and weight loss.
 Kittens are especially sensitive to intestinal parasites and they can make them very sick very quickly.
-All kittens should have their stool tested for parasites when they first come in to see us along with a second follow up test at some point before completing their kitten vaccination series.
+All kittens should have their stool tested for parasites when they first come in to see us along with a second follow-up test at some point before completing their kitten vaccination series.
 Prophylactic deworming for common parasites in kittens is also performed even in the event of a negative fecal test.
 We recommend all adult cats have their stool tested at least once yearly even for indoor-only cats.

 Your pet’s routine preventative care is very important to your pet’s overall health and well being.
 The team at Waukesha Walk-In Veterinary Clinic is dedicated to educating and advising you of the best recommendations for your pet based on age, health, and lifestyle.
-For more information or to schedule an appointment, call us at 262-549-2000.
+For more information or to make a feline preventative care appointment, call us at 262-549-2000.